HL7/US-Core/input/pagecontent/general-guidance.md

         </div>
    - *required* binding strength (CodeableConcept or code datatypes):
       - use the appropriate "unknown" concept code from the value set if available
-      - {:.new-content}if the value set does not have the appropriate “unknown” concept code you must use a concept from the value set otherwise the instance will not be conformant
+      - if the value set does not have the appropriate “unknown” concept code you must use a concept from the value set otherwise the instance will not be conformant{:.new-content}

         - For the US Core profiles, the following mandatory status elements with required binding have no appropriate "unknown" concept code:
           - `AllergyIntolerance.clinicalStatus`